corenova/yang-cord/src/api/README.md

 `mandatory` *id* and *service-specific-id* properties, it will generate an error and reject the request.

-Also, if you tried to PUT using data values that does not conform to the underlying YANG schema for that data element, it will generate an error and reject the requst.
+Also, if you tried to PUT using data values that do not conform to the underlying YANG schema for that data element, it will generate an error and reject the requst.

 Invalid Request: